7 Easy Ways Business Managers Can Help Their Company Go Green

 From lowering your carbon footprint to implementing innovative eco-friendly workplace policies, the right education can equip you with the skills you need to lead your business in innovative new ways that can have a big impact on your community and the world.

-Whether you decide to pursue your education online or on-campus, a master’s in leadership or a master’s in management can prepare you to effectively manage and motivate in a 21st-century global economy.
-Additionally, if you’re passionate about corporate social responsibility and honing your leadership skills, an MS in Management or an MS in Leadership online degree can provide you with the flexibility you need to earn your degree while still managing to juggle life’s other responsibilities.
+Whether you decide to use your education online or on campus, a Master of Business Administration program can prepare you to effectively manage and motivate in a 21st-century global economy.
+And choosing an online institution such as Walden University can allow you to earn your degree while managing work and personal responsibilities.

-†American Public Transportation Association, Public Transportation Reduces Greenhouse Gases and Conserves Energy, on the internet as a PDF at http://www.apta.com/resources/reportsandpublications/Documents/greenhouse_brochure.pdf.
+2Source: American Public Transportation Association, Public Transportation Reduces Greenhouse Gases and Conserves Energy (PDF)